 Although NA3RsC does not currently provide funding or awards ourselves, we have curated 3Rs related funding & award opportunities applicable to individuals in North American and beyond.
+If you are aware of additional funding or awards please send them to us at email@example.com.
 For those in the United Kingdom, please check out NC3Rs funding schemes for more options.

 Due February 1.
 The GLAS Program provides competitive short-term research grants in the laboratory animal science field.
 Current AALAS members are invited to apply for one-year grants of up to $50,000 (Standard Grant) or $7,500 (Small Grant).
 The principal investigator (PI) must be an AALAS member but Co-PIs need not be members.